 Kubernetes* Best Practices¶

 This tutorial shows you how to manage your Kubernetes cluster while using swupd to update Clear Linux* OS.

-In contrast, Clear Linux OS uses swupd to update the OS, which in this case updates all of the kubernetes node and client binaries simultaneously, as part of the cloud-native-basic bundle (e.g., kubectl, kubeadm, kubelet).
+However, Clear Linux OS uses swupd to update the OS, which in this case updates all of the kubernetes node and client binaries simultaneously, as part of the cloud-native-basic bundle (e.g., kubectl, kubeadm, kubelet).
 Running sudo swupd update requires special care to ensure the OS incorporates the latest Kubernetes upgrades.

-- Completed Kubernetes*
+- Complete the Kubernetes* tutorial

-- Installed the bundle cloud-native-basic
+- Install the bundle cloud-native-basic

-Read kubernetes documentation before you begin.
+Read the kubernetes documentation before you begin.

 On your master node, run the command: